vasilisa-iatckova/wcm_datasci_basics_06images/README.md

 import natsort  # natural sorting commands in python from sklearn.preprocessing import minmaxscale  # normalizing between 0-1 function

+# Wildcard describing all csv files from relative paths:
+data_dir = '../data'    # Relatively where your data file is from your current working path, one folder level up has a folder called data data_files = '/*.csv'   # Data files are anythign ending in .csv inside the data folder os.path.abspath('data_dir') # translate relative path to absolute path data_pattern = os.path.abspath(data_dir) + data_files # In python you can add strings together to combine one string print(data_pattern) # check out the final pattern as output string

 # for creating a list of input file paths based on some given wildcard pattern:
 # isinstance checks variable types, in this case, returns True if it's a list
 if isinstance(pattern, list):